CameronHudson8/personal-site/README.md

 ## How to deploy the first time

-To install the cluster-wide ingress, follow the directions at https://cloud.google.com/community/tutorials/nginx-ingress-gke.
-If helm and tiller are already installed on your PC and cluster, then run
+To install the cluster-wide ingress controller and cluster-wide default ingress backend, follow the directions at https://cloud.google.com/community/tutorials/nginx-ingress-gke.
+If helm and tiller are already installed on your PC and cluster, simply run

 ```
 helm install \